chilcano/mtls-apps-examples/1-greeting-java/README.20210317.md

 [Storing src/main/resources/server_identity.p12]
 ```

-> **Important:**
->
-> We have to create a keystore with a public and private key for the REST service (server).
-The public key will be shared with users/clients so that they can encrypt the communication.
-> The communication between both parties (user and server) can be decrypted with the private key of the REST service (server).
-> The private key of the REST service (server) never must be shared and must be keep it secret, symmetrically encrypted or in a vault (i.e. PKCS#7, HSM, Hashicorp Vault).

-#### 2. Update the REST service onfiguration file.

 Once generated the TLS certificate, you will need to update the REST service (server) `src/main/resources/application.yml` file with the location of the keystore and symmetric passwords required for keystore itself and for private key.
 ```yaml
 nano src/main/resources/application.yml